shervinea/cheatsheet-translation/ru/cs-229-unsupervised-learning.md

 **26. Silhouette coefficient ― By noting a and b the mean distance between a sample and all other points in the same class, and between a sample and all other points in the next nearest cluster, the silhouette coefficient s for a single sample is defined as follows:**

-&#10230; Silhouette coefficient ― By noting a and b the mean distance between a sample and all other points in the same class, and between a sample and all other points in the next nearest cluster, the silhouette coefficient s for a single sample is defined as follows:
+&#10230; Silhouette coefficient ― Обозначим a and b the mean distance between a sample and all other points in the same class, and between a sample and all other points in the next nearest cluster, the silhouette coefficient s for a single sample is defined as follows:

 <br>

 **27. Calinski-Harabaz index ― By noting k the number of clusters, Bk and Wk the between and within-clustering dispersion matrices respectively defined as**

-&#10230; Calinski-Harabaz index ― By noting k the number of clusters, Bk and Wk the between and within-clustering dispersion matrices respectively defined as
+&#10230; Calinski-Harabaz index ― Обозначим k the number of clusters, Bk and Wk the between and within-clustering dispersion matrices respectively defined as

 <br>